 Rick’s Café (15 min walk):

 Even though the movie was filmed in a studio, this famous restaurant was built to look like the one in the 1942 classic Casablanca.
-Because it sits near the edge of the Medina walls, it’s an easy stop for a photo, a drink, or a memorable lunch.
+Since it sits near the edge of the Medina walls, it’s an easy stop for a photo, a drink, or a memorable lunch.

 The Squala (15 min walk):